What are the aims of this leaflet?

 How is folliculitis decalvans diagnosed?

 The diagnosis is often made by a dermatologist after examining your skin.
+They may use a handheld magnifying light to look more closely at the hair follicles.

-A skin swab may be taken with a cotton wool bud and sent to the laboratory to check for bacterial infection (germs).
+In some cases, a skin swab may be taken with a cotton wool bud and sent to the laboratory to check for bacterial infection (germs).
 A bacterial infection with Staphylococcus aureus is often found.
 Because a fungal infection (ringworm) can sometimes look similar to folliculitis decalvans your doctor may also send scrapings from the skin or plucked hairs to test for fungal infection.

-Often a skin sample (skin biopsy) may be taken and checked under the microscope to confirm the diagnosis.
+Often a small skin sample (skin biopsy) may be taken and checked under the microscope to confirm the diagnosis.
 This test requires a local anaesthetic injection and stitches to close the wound and may lead to a scar.

 Can folliculitis decalvans be cured?